debitcash/Checkers/README.md

 Game Options:
 - Player vs Player
 - Player vs AI
-- Network play (tested with EC2 instances)
+- PvP Over the network (tested with EC2 instances)

 The game tracks and displays user statistics.
 The AI uses the Minimax algorithm with Alpha-Beta pruning to determine moves.
 Networking is implemented using the sys/socket API for communication between clients and the server.